Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 The steps to use ElephantSQl are as follows..
 * Log in to ElephantSQL or create an account for free.
-* Click on cretae a new instance
+* Click on create a new instance.
 * Set up your plan, give the 'plan' the desired name, select Tiny Turtle(free) plan and leave tags blank.
-* Select the region, and select the nearest tou your location.
+* Select the region, and select the nearest to your location.
 * Click review, and if everything is ok, click on create instance down at the bottom.
-* From the instances section lcik on instance with the name that was just created.
+* From the instances section click on instance with the name that was just created.
-* Get the databse URL from the instance deatils page and copy, this will be inserted in the Heroku Config vars.
+* Get the databse URL from the instance deatils page and copy it, this will be inserted in the Heroku Config vars.

 ## Credits
 Code from external sources were used as a basis and built on top of in this project, They are credited below: